epi-interactive/Scrolling_Tabs/README.md

 # How it works
-1. Create a vertical tabs input inside a sidebar page.
-The vertical tabs contain a list of names of all tabs.
+1. A vertical tabs input is created which contains a list of names of all tabs.
  ``` r
  verticalTabsInput("tabs",
           list(